 - Immediately before serving, add olive oil and toss well to combine.
 Season with additional salt and pepper, if desired.

 This recipe was first seen on The Recipe Critic where I was a contributor.

-This recipe was originally published in June 2019 and has been updated with helpful information and recipe tips.
+This recipe was originally published in June 2014 and has been updated with helpful information, ingredient and process photos, as well as recipe tips.
 Don't worry - the recipe hasn't changed!